tdhock/tdhock.github.io/_posts/2024-08-05-collapse-reshape.md

 However `?collapse::pivot` explains that it "currently does not support concurrently melting/pivoting longer to multiple columns."
+And [unpivot](https://docs.pola.rs/api/python/stable/reference/dataframe/api/polars.DataFrame.unpivot.html#polars.DataFrame.unpivot) does not support multiple output columns either.
-Below we compare the performance of these methods:
+Below we compare the performance of the methods that do support multiple output columns:

 ``` r